 When you meet with the anesthesiologist, you'll also be asked to sign an informed consent form, which authorizes the use of anesthesia.
 It's important to make sure to have all of your questions answered before signing the form.

 Just before going into the operating room and drifting off to sleep, young children may be given a special, sweet-tasting drink (that kids may call "silly medicine").
-Depending on your child's age or ability to cooperate, it may be appropriate to administer this "silly medicine" by spraying it into the nose.
-The medicine is absorbed well through the stomach or nose and allows a child to be sedated before going into the operating room.
+Depending on a child's age or ability to cooperate, this "silly medicine" might be given by spraying it into the nose.
+The medicine is absorbed well through the stomach or nose and lets a child be sedated before going into the operating room.

 For minor procedures, a sedative may not be needed.
 In fact, some children may prefer not to be sedated.
 Depending on what's best for your child, the decision of whether or not to use sedation beforehand is made by the anesthesiologist, using your input.

 If general anesthesia is used, the anesthesiologist will start transitioning your child from the normal awake state to the sleepy state of anesthesia.
 This is referred to as induction, which is usually done by either injecting medicine through an IV or by inhaling gases through a mask.

 If, like many kids, your child is afraid of needles, the good news is that he or she may not have to get one while awake.
 Pediatric anesthesiologists often will begin the induction process by giving inhaled medicine.
 This is helpful because kids can have a hard time staying still and calm.
 The mask delivers medicine to make kids sleepy and help them relax before and during the surgery.
 That way, they'll already be asleep when the IV is inserted for general anesthesia or when a shot is given to numb a certain part or area of the body for local or regional anesthesia.